yousefelassal/quote-cron/README.md

 > I can't listen to that much Wagner.
 I start getting the urge to conquer Poland.

 > History is written by the victors.

+> The minute you settle for less than you deserve, you get even less than you settled for.